baikalos/android_vendor_BaikalOTA/README.md

-# crDroid OTA repo
+# BaikalOS OTA repo
-In order for a device to be officially supported by crDroid, OTA information needs to be added.
+In order for a device to be officially supported by BaikalOS, OTA information needs to be added.
 Please refer to the following "Readme" to get started

 ## 1. Introduction ##